kctffs/mildew-detection-in-cherry-leaves/README.md

 - Bugs that are unfixed in this project include the final page not being rendered as code fails prior in the ModellingEvaluating notebook.
   - To solve this I would have to go back over the code and try and figure out the solution to the problem as I could not find the necessary means in the time left for this project however the code is still completed there and just needs altering.
 - Heroku has not deployed my final project as there is a problem with the slug.
 As there was no education on this in the modules I was unaware of the complications this could bring and tried to search myself however.
-As there is strict time on this project and I could not find a relatbale solution, there is no live site.
+As there is strict time on this project and I could not find a relatable solution, there is no live site.

 <img width="740" alt="Screenshot 2025-01-10 at 09 43 48" src="https://github.com/user-attachments/assets/59b938e2-3f0b-405b-9fb8-e2c5d02c0665" />